How to Create an Eco-Friendly Cleaning Routine

 Instead, there’s an easy way to clean the air in your house and remove some of those harmful chemicals: houseplants!

 Think you can’t keep a houseplant alive?
 Think again!
 These houseplants are almost impossible to kill and they’re air-purifying champions.
+If you have four-legged family members at home, be sure to check out these pet-friendly houseplants that clean the air.

 Choose Zero-Waste Cleaning Tools